BG David Wilson

 Commandant, U.S. Army Ordnance School

-In 1996, Colonel Wilson was assigned to the 2nd Brigade, 24th Infantry Division (Mechanized) at Fort Stewart, Georgia as the Assistant Brigade S4.
-In 1997, he was assigned to the MATO Section of the 3rd Division Material Management Center as the 1st Brigade Material Manager until assuming command of Delta Company, 703rd Main Support Battalion.
-In 2000, he was assigned to Headquarters, U.S. Army Training and Doctrine Command at Fort Monroe, Virginia where he served in the Joint Venture Directorate as Experimental CSS Integration Officer for the Army Light Experimentation Axis and then as Executive Officer to the Deputy Chief of Staff for Combat Developments.
+In 1996, Brigadier General Wilson was assigned as the Assistant Brigade S4, 2d Brigade, 3rd Infantry Division (Mechanized), Fort Stewart Georgia.
+He assumed command of Delta Company, 703d Main Support Battalion in 1997 after serving as the 3d Division Material Management Center, 1st Brigade Material Manager.
+He then served in the Headquarters, U.S. Army Training and Doctrine Command at Fort Monroe, Virginia as the Joint Venture Directorate as Experimental CSS Integration Officer for the Army Light Experimentation Axis and then as Executive Officer to the Deputy Chief of Staff for Combat Developments.

 This page last updated: May 15, 2017